 Carbohydrates as energy sources

-Intense and prolonged workouts, whether running a marathon, participating in a cycling race, or training for a triathlon, push the body to its limits.
-It's important to eat well, and carbohydrates are a key nutrient.
+Intense and prolonged training, whether running a marathon, participating in a cycling race, or training for a triathlon, pushes the body to its limits.
+Proper nutrition is essential, and carbohydrates play a crucial role among the key nutrients.

 What are carbohydrates and how do they work?